 As if anyone would ever do that.
 But it might be seen as possible that a UI guy would craft some heavy-duty C# business logic ?
 Yeah, right.

-I know this gets said a lot.
-But I think it's essentially a misunderstanding of how Agile teams are supposed to work.
-Everybody is supposed to help out as much as they can.
-And sometimes that might involve them doing things that are beyond their comfort zone and skill set, but it definitely doesn't mean that anybody can do anything.
-It doesn't even meant that there's an expectation that team members will normally be doing things that are out of their core skill set.
+This is a misunderstanding of how Agile teams are supposed to work.
+Yes, everybody is supposed to help out as much as they can, and sometimes that might involve them doing things that are beyond their comfort zone and skill set, but it definitely doesn't mean that anybody can do anything.
+It doesn't even mean that there's an expectation that team members will normally be doing things that aren't the thing they're good at.

 3) The assumption that you have to be the fastest to market otherwise you would have failed.
 What if you're working on a product which is going to be released but there is no 'competitive marketplace' ?